-Ford, GM see January sales gains in Canada
+Ford, GM, Fiat Chrysler see January sales gains in Canada

-The Canadian arms of Ford Motor Co and General Motors Co reported single-digit gains for January car and light truck sales on Wednesday, in contrast to modest declines in the United States.
+The Canadian arms of Ford Motor Co, General Motors Co and Fiat Chrysler Automobiles NV reported single-digit percentage gains for January car and light truck sales on Wednesday, contrasting with a 1.8 per cent drop in the United States.

+FCA Canada said sales of its vehicles gained 2.0 per cent in January, over the same month last year, to 18,443 vehicles.
+Higher-profit retail sales to individual consumers, which U.S. automakers are pushing, were 75 per cent of sales, FCA Canada said.
+Bulk fleet sales were 25 per cent of its overall sales.

-Ford Motor Co of Canada said sales increased 3.5 per cent in January over the same month of the previous year to 17,232 vehicles.
+Sales at Ford Motor Co of Canada increased 3.5 per cent in January over the same month of the previous year to 17,232 vehicles.
 Truck sales rose 6.1 per cent to 15,371 vehicles, offsetting a 13.9 drop in car sales to 1,861 vehicles.

 GM Canada said its Chevrolet, GMC and Cadillac dealers sold 14,605 vehicles in January, up 1.5 per cent on the year.
 Sales of Chevrolet vehicles gained 4 per cent, Buick models 40 per cent and GM utility vehicles 14 per cent, while Cadillac sales dropped 19 per cent, it said.

+Honda Canada Inc reported a 2.0 per cent increase in January sales, to 10,173 vehicles, as Honda sales climbed 2.0 per cent to 9,131 vehicles to offset a 2 per cent drop in Acura sales, to 1,042 vehicles.

-U.S. sales declined from strong year-ago levels as automakers scaled back bulk sales to focus on higher-profit sales to individual consumers, but were still better than analysts expected.
+Monthly U.S. vehicle sales declined from strong year-ago levels as automakers scaled back bulk sales to focus on retail sales, but the numbers were still better than analysts expected.

+January sales fell 1.8 per cent to 1.14 million vehicles, or a seasonally adjusted annualized rate of 17.61 million vehicles, down from 17.9 million vehicles a year earlier, according to Autodata.
+The annualized rate was roughly in line with a forecast of 17.55 million in a poll by Thomson Reuters.

 Industry executives are optimistic 2017 U.S. sales could reach another record, lifted by pro-growth economic and regulatory policies expected from President Trump.Report Typo/Error